What is perimenopause?

 Postmenopause

-It's good to know that the transition to midlife doesn't have to be a depressing time.
-It can be an excellent opportunity for personal growth and taking control of your life.
+It’s important to know that the transition into midlife doesn’t have to be a depressing time.
+In fact, it can be a powerful opportunity for personal growth and taking back control of your life.
 We promise!

-Some women feel relieved to be free from their periods, no longer worrying about unwanted pregnancies, and look forward to a new phase of life.
-Most symptoms are now gone or will disappear soon.
-Sex life can also become much better.
+Some women feel relieved to be free from periods, no longer worried about unplanned pregnancies, and look forward to a new chapter.
+Most symptoms are now gone — or will be soon.
+And yes, your sex life can get much better too!

-There are countless stories of women forced to leave their jobs at the peak of their careers and lose their partners, friends, and self-confidence – precisely at a time in life when they should have been thriving.
+There are countless stories of women who’ve been forced to leave their jobs at the peak of their careers — losing partners, friends, and self-confidence at a time in life when they should have been thriving.

-We must do more to support and help.
+We need to do more to support and uplift.

-"Well, how are we supposed to know about perimenopause?
-Of course I've thought about it.
-It would certainly explain things for me.
-Like many of my symptoms."
+“Well… how are we even supposed to know if it’s perimenopause?
+Of course I’ve thought about it.
+It would definitely explain a lot.
+Like many of my symptoms.”

 Contact